This content is provided by

 Burgeon is deeply rooted in sustainable production, growth, and employment.
 By making the majority of their products within their Lincoln and Gorham facilities, they keep the labor local.
 Local employees improve the chances that the money continues to circulate throughout their community.
 It also preserves quality jobs in the area, which is good for everyone that lives there.

 Even though their focal point may be having a hyper-local business, they also have an online storefront.
-If you buy one of their products online, such as the award-winning Flume Baselayer – Field & Stream’s 2021 pick for overall best hiking shirt, you are still importing resources into their community, further advancing their mission.
+If you buy one of their products online, such as the award-winning Flume Baselayer – Field & Stream’s 2021 and 2023 pick for overall best hiking shirt, you are still importing resources into their community, further advancing their mission.

 A simple act like buying a luxuriously comfortable and practical Highlander Hoodie keeps their New Hampshire mountain community afloat by giving locals more than just a place to work.
 It gives all full-time employees sustainable wages, healthcare coverage, and monthly bonuses based on sales.
 Add in flexible working arrangements, paid vacation, sick days, and volunteer opportunities and you can understand how it gives them a career, not just another job.